openresty/lua-nginx-module/README.markdown

 Nginx subrequests provide a powerful way to make non-blocking internal requests to other locations configured with disk file directory or *any* other nginx C modules like `ngx_proxy`, `ngx_fastcgi`, `ngx_memc`, `ngx_postgres`, `ngx_drizzle`, and even `ngx_lua` itself and etc etc etc.

-Also note that subrequests just mimic the HTTP interface but there's *no* extra HTTP/TCP traffic *nor* IPC involved.
+Also note that subrequests just mimic the HTTP interface but there is *no* extra HTTP/TCP traffic *nor* IPC involved.
 Everything works internally, efficiently, on the C level.

 Subrequests are completely different from HTTP 301/302 redirection (via [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect)) and internal redirection (via [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec)).

-Here's a basic example:
+Here is a basic example:

     res = ngx.location.capture(uri)